ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 This command creates a new PackageRevision CR in porch and also creates a branch called `network-function/v1` in our gitea `management` repo.
 Use the Gitea web UI to confirm that the pranch ahs been created and note that it only has default content as yet.

 > This step is a workaround for a possible bug.
-The `porchctl rpkg push` command expects a `.KptRevisionMetadata` file to exist in the directory from which we are psuhing the package contents.
+The `porchctl rpkg push` command expects a `.KptRevisionMetadata` file to exist in the directory from which we are pushing the package contents.
 The following command reads the `KptRevisionMetadata` from the PackageRevision we have just created and stores it in that file:

 ```
 porchctl -n porch-demo rpkg pull management-8b80738a6e0707e3718ae1db3668d0b8ca3f1c82 | yq '.items[0]' > blueprints/network-function/.KptRevisionMetadata